redtexts/texts/perlman_1968_commodity_fetishism.md

 capitalist, the wage laborer, as well as the landowner, are commodity owners who are formally independent from each other.
-Direct production relations among them have yet to be established, and then in a form which is usual for commodity owners, namely in the form of purchase and sale" (Rubin, p.
+Direct production relations among them have yet to be established, and then in a form which is usual for commodity owners, namely in the form of _purchase and sale_" (Rubin, p.
 18; italics in original).
 It is on the basis of these reified social relations, namely on the basis of production relations which are realized through the exchange of things, that the process of production is carried out in the capitalist society, because the